nelson-wpwang/accessors/USAGE.md

 Setting up the webserver requires two servers to be running.
 The first is a websockets server.
-This is used by the javascript runtime to tunnel UDP and TCP sockets over websockets since browsers do not allow arbritrary socket connections.
+This is used by the javascript runtime to tunnel UDP and TCP sockets over websockets since browsers do not allow arbitrary socket connections.
 To start this:

     ./ws_server.py